 Selected applicants become candidates who go on to take a physical fitness test, and then if they pass, a written test the same day.
 Training for officers is provided by the New Mexico State Police Training and Recruiting Bureau.

 Jobs with Sheriff’s Departments in New Mexico

-Bernalillo County: The Bernalillo County Sheriff’s Department provides a number of law enforcement services for the citizens of Bernalillo County.
+The Bernalillo County Sheriff’s Department provides a number of law enforcement services for the citizens of Bernalillo County.
 The Department has a Metro Air Unit, a SWAT Team, and an extensive Criminal Services Division that provides Crime Scene Investigations.

-Citizens of New Mexico who seek jobs as Sheriff’s Deputies in Bernalillo County must be 21 years old, be U.S. citizens who seek jobs as Sheriff Deputies in Sandoval County must be 21 years old and have a high school diploma or GED.
+Sheriff’s deputy job applicants in Sandoval County must be 21 years old, be U.S. citizens, and have a high school diploma or GED.
 They must have completed the New Mexico Law Enforcement Academy or have had equivalent training.